-- 3/4 tsp sugar substitute like xylitol or erythritol
+- 3/4 teaspoon sugar substitute like xylitol or erythritol

 - Season the chicken with salt and half the black pepper.
 Cook in a skillet over medium-high heat for about 6 minutes per side, until cooked through.
-Once cooled, roughly chop the chicken.
+Chicken should be cooked to 165°F. Once cooled, roughly chop the chicken.

 - In a small bowl, combine the ingredients for the dressing and whisk vigorously to combine.